salesforce-misc/Vador/README.md

 Now that we know how to write & wire validations, the last step to execute these validations is to **call an execution method, passing this config as a parameter**.

 This can be seen as the **Edge** for validation bounded context, where the actual execution of validations happen and you get back the final results. *The complexity of how these valiadtors are orchestrated per strategy is abstracted away from the consumer.*

-**There are various flavors (Overloads) in the Runner DSL for Batch/Non-Batch and Simple/Non-Simple (Please refer to Java Docs)**.
+**There are various flavors (Overloads) in the Runner for Batch/Non-Batch and Simple/Non-Simple (Please refer to Java Docs)**.

 ### `validateAndFailFast(validatorChain, ...)`